Voters choose criminal justice reformer with plenty of attitude

 In 2017, he shifted gears, bringing his anti-establishment credentials to the race for district attorney of Philadelphia.
 At a time when the public was finally ready to recognize and rectify the impact of the federal 1994 crime bill — which raised America’s prison population to 2.3 million people, the highest in the world, according to the Pew Research Center — Krasner launched his criminal justice reform campaign and won.

-In 2015, Philadelphia had the highest incarceration rate of America’s 10 largest cities.
+In 2015, Philadelphia had the highest incarceration rate of the United States' 10 largest cities.
 Upon election, Krasner steamrolled into reform despite the pushback.
 He does not seem to be worried about persuading others who disagree with him, nor does he seem overly concerned about alienating those who may be fans.

 Krasner's reforms have spawned a swirl of major backlash, mostly, but not all, from right-wingers, who say he’s jeopardizing public safety for public reform.
 Philadelphia’s Fraternal Order of Police and other groups have dubbed Krasner "soft on crime," "Mr. Softee" and "Uncle Larry."